Skip to main content

 Slum geographies in mainland China, Hong Kong, and the Global South

-The changing landscape of urban poverty in China and the urban poor in China
+The changing landscape of urban poverty in China before and since reform

-Other projects on topics ranging from globalization, city-regions, neighborhood governance, to migrants, housing issues, right to the city in China and the Global South, urban resilience, and justice and DEI in Geography
+Other projects on topics ranging from globalization, city-region and neighborhood governance, emerging financial centers to urban expansion and inequality, migrants and rural-urban migration, housing rights, housing differentiation, housing for the poor, and right to the city in China and the Global South